jacebenson/jace.pro/content/post/2018-12-02-k19-proposals/index.md

 ### Approach and Results

-In this session, I will share how I started to maintain a repo for test suites in Servicnow.
+In this session, I will share how I started to maintain a repo for test suites in ServiceNow.
 I found I was participating in my second
-\#hacktoberfest and a thought occured.
+\#hacktoberfest and a thought occurred.
 How can I get other people to build tests so I don't have to?
 And it was simple.
 Make a repo, share it and spread the word.

 ## Attendees will learn how to:

 -   Contribute to an open source project for scoped applications
--   Avoid nuiances for servicenow's repos branches
+-   Avoid nuances for ServiceNow's repos branches
 -   Accept and Reject Pull Requests without breaking and losing data.
 -   Make a project site for the project with Netlify